hnie464/1310nm-Data-Processing-Code/README.md

 * Run the code**.

->\* I use Spyder through the Anaconda application, you will need to download tifffle through the Anaconda terminal. \
+>\* I use Spyder through the Anaconda application.
+You will need to download tifffle and npTDMS through the Anaconda Prompt terminal, the install lines are provided at the top of the code in 'TDMSProcessGallery (1310nm).py'. \
 \** You may need to run the code multiple times if an error says there already exists a file.
 After two attempts, it should have created the two required output folders.

 \